MoeField/autoUpdateMcbeServer/README.md

 wget -qO- https://i-scripts.pages.dev/mcbeAUD.sh | bash
 ```

-then simply `bash update.sh` in ubuntu server,
+then simply `bash update.sh` in ubuntu server (you may need to check contents in `update.sh`),
-your MCBE server will be new installed or updated in `./server` dir.
+your MCBE server will be new installed or updated.

 run your server using `LD_LIBRARY_PATH=. ./bedrock_server` .